 We need to understand the reasons for this under-representation, if we are to identify effective ways to challenge it.
 Briggs and Weathers suggest that, “It is possible that articles with African authors are using different ontologies, epistemologies, or simply asking different questions from other academics, and that these differences may be influencing citation patterns” (2016: 485).
-As metrics provide too blunt a tool to be able to demonstrate confirm this, the authors did not pursue this concept further.
+As metrics provide too blunt a tool to be able to demonstrate, much less confirm this, the authors did not pursue this concept further.
 Here, I try to use qualitative data, based on consultation work in Zimbabwe and experience on the editorial board of the UK-based Journal of Southern African Studies (JSAS), to argue that different epistemologies are indeed significant in the marginalization of submissions from Zimbabwe and elsewhere in the southern African region.

 Privileged academic registers: A discourse of standards

 Many high-status journals recognize the dangers of elitism and Eurocentrism and adopt policies of positive discrimination towards submissions from scholars from Africa, pursuing various strategies to this end.
-For example, my experience with JSAS has been that the board members have worked hard for many years to ensure free access to the journal for scholars in southern Africa to run writing workshops at conferences in the region to help scholars develop work for publication; to recruit academics from the region onto its Advisory Board to read submissions; and to organize conferences in the region to encourage submissions of work from local scholars.
+For example, my experience with JSAS has been that the board members have worked hard for many years to ensure free access to the journal for scholars in southern Africa; to run writing workshops at conferences in the region to help scholars develop work for publication; to recruit academics from the region onto its Advisory Board to read submissions; and to organize conferences in the region to encourage submissions of work from local scholars.
 Moreover, there is a policy of positive discrimination towards submissions from African-based scholars, so that papers in need of a significant amount of editorial input are accepted subjected to major revision, whereas papers requiring equivalent levels of work and revision might be rejected if submitted from established scholars in metropolitan centers.

 Significantly, there were more articles from scholars based in South Africa in JSAS in the period 2005–15 than from any other nation.
 Predictably, the UK, the USA, and Canada represent the next most-published places of origin.
 But scholars from Zimbabwe then appear equally ranked alongside Germany and the Netherlands, with Botswana only just behind.

 This might imply that there is no problem: that the under-representation of African scholars can be resolved by creative interventions by journal editors.
 However, many of the Zimbabwean contributors to JSAS are not based in Zimbabwe: their submissions come from locations in the Global North.
 Rejection of papers originating in southern Africa, by comparison with papers from the Global North, continues to be disproportionately high.
 These rejections are based on a set of standards that readers and editors argue must be met for publication in a top-ranked journal.
 Discussion with Zimbabwean academics working both in Zimbabwe and elsewhere suggests that these ideas about “standards” are significant.
-“Standards” a form of hegemonic discourse, privileging some forms of knowledge production over others.
+“Standards” can be seen as a form of hegemonic discourse, privileging some forms of knowledge production over others.

 While economic injustice – unequal access to resources – is acknowledged as self-evident in the world of postcolonial academia, the potential for hegemonic injustice is less often recognized or acted upon in practice.
 The problem with hegemonic systems is that they are very hard to identify: their “universal” standards and norms appear, precisely, as universal and common sense.
 I suggest, however, that in understanding what happens in global academic publishing, we may also want to look at this discourse of standards.
 High academic standards, in a classically hegemonic manner, are regarded as self-evidently universal, providing the benchmark against which all articles can be assessed fairly.